Effective surjectivity of Galois representations of products of elliptic curves over function fields: Introduction

+Similarly to \cref{CH_thm}, a pleasing aspect of \cref{effective_theorem_introduction_version} is that the constant $\mathfrak{c}(g)$ depends only on the genus $g$ of the base field and not on the individual elliptic curve factors.
+In fact, $\mathfrak{c}(g)$ does not even depend on the dimension of $A$.

+It should be possible to make $\mathfrak{c}(g)$ explicit.
+As we clarify in the statement of \cref{effective_thm} (see also \cref{explicit_remark} for related comments), it would suffice to make explicit a result of Bakker--Tsimerman \cite{BT16} which proves a function field analogue of the Frey--Mazur conjecture.
+Similarly, to obtain from our work a version of \cref{effective_theorem_introduction_version} over function fields with more general fields of constants, it would suffice to have a version of \cite[Theorem 2]{BT16} for such function fields (see \cref{characteristic_remark}).

-Our proof of \cref{effective_theorem_introduction_version} follows the techniques of Masser--W\"{u}stholz from \cite{MW_Galois}, which in our setting require as input an isogeny degree estimate for product abelian surfaces over function fields.
-This comes in the form of \cref{bisep_bound_genus}, which we prove by bootstrapping isogeny degree estimates for elliptic curves over function fields obtained in recent work of Griffon--Pazuki \cite[Proposition 6.5, Proposition 6.7]{GP22}.
-Our argument, like that of Griffon--Pazuki in the dimension $1$ case, involves points on modular curves $X_0(N)$, of specified level $N$, induced by minimal-degree isogenies along with genus bounds for $X_0(N)$ in terms of the level $N$.
-Our proof of \cref{families_result_introduction_version} is along the same lines as the proof of Cojocaru--Hall's result on families of elliptic curves over $\Q$ \cite[Theorem 1.3]{CH}, making use of Gallagher's large sieve.
+Our proof of \cref{effective_theorem_introduction_version} follows the techniques of Masser--W\"{u}stholz from \cite{MW_Galois}, which, in our setting, require as input an isogeny degree estimate for product abelian surfaces over function fields.
+This input comes in the form of \cref{bisep_bound_genus_char0}, which we prove by bootstrapping isogeny degree estimates for elliptic curves over function fields, obtained in recent work of Griffon--Pazuki \cite[Proposition 6.5, Proposition 6.7]{GP22}.
+Our argument, like that of Griffon--Pazuki in the dimension $1$ case, involves points on modular curves $X_0(N)$, of specified level $N$, induced by minimal-degree isogenies, along with genus bounds for $X_0(N)$ in terms of the level $N$.
+As hinted above, the argument also uses a variation of an effective version of the Frey--Mazur conjecture in the function field setting \cite[Corollary 30]{BT16}, proved by Bakker--Tsimerman.
+Specifically, it relies on a generalization of this result to composite level, handled in \cref{appendix} and coauthored with Bakker.